-Susan G. Komen for the Cure unites the world's boldest community of breast cancer survivors and activists to make the biggest impact against breast cancer.
-Recognizing the growing global impact of breast cancer, the shared challenges among countries worldwide, and the value of coordinated advocacy in the battle against this disease, Komen for the Cure began exploring outreach outside the U.S. in 1999.
+Susan G. Komen® unites the world's boldest community of breast cancer survivors and activists to make the biggest impact against breast cancer.
+Recognizing the growing global impact of breast cancer, the shared challenges among countries worldwide, and the value of coordinated advocacy in the battle against this disease, Susan G. Komen began exploring outreach outside the U.S. in 1999.
 Since then, Komen has pursued its mission globally through the following venues:

-International Affiliates of Komen for the Cure currently operate in Italy, Germany and Puerto Rico.
-Thanks to the millions of women and men who have joined Komen's global breast cancer movement, Komen is the world's largest source of nonprofit funds for breast cancer research and community outreach programs with nearly $1.9 billion invested to date.
+International Affiliates of Susan G. Komen® currently operate in Italy, Germany and Puerto Rico.
+Thanks to the millions of women and men who have joined Komen's global breast cancer movement, Komen is the world's largest source of nonprofit funds for breast cancer.

-In addition to funding research and outreach projects domestically, Komen has provided more than $27 million in funding for international breast cancer research and more than $17 million for international community education and outreach programs.
+In addition to funding research and outreach projects domestically, Komen has awarded more than $27 million for international breast cancer research grants and more than $17.5 million for international community education and outreach grants.

 Breast Health Global Initiative strives to develop, implement and study evidence-based, economically feasible, and culturally appropriate "Guidelines for International Breast Health and Cancer Control" for underdeveloped nations to improve breast health outcomes.
-This is an ongoing program founded by the Fred Hutchinson Cancer Research Center and Susan G. Komen for the Cure.
+This initiative was founded by the Fred Hutchinson Cancer Research Center and Susan G. Komen®.

-Women's Health Empowerment Program Program focuses on developing services to improve the lives of women living with breast cancer and their families in collaboration with the American Jewish Joint Distribution Committee.
+Women's Health Empowerment Program focuses on developing services to improve the lives of women living with breast cancer and their families in collaboration with the American Jewish Joint Distribution Committee.
 The program builds leadership within the local community; creates new services, such as support groups and hotlines; strengthens doctor-patient communication; and facilitates partnerships among government agencies, NGOs, and the medical and health community.
-Currently, the program is active in Bosnia and Herzegovina, Hungary, Montenegro, and Russia.
+Currently, the program is active in Bosnia and Herzegovina, and Hungary.